snchz46/ASM_ROS2_Team_Project_2025/README.md

 ##  Repository guide

 Welcome to this practical and compact guide about ROS 2 and how to implement and integrate an RPLiDAR and a Stereo Camera on a NVIDIA Jetson Nano.
+Link to paper published in OPUS

+Conditions:
+This project is offered to ASM students at Esslingen University.
+The work continues predecessor projects and has interfaces to other project teams.

+---

+## Table of Contents

 Click on the sections below to navigate through each topic.

-## Table of Contents

 - [1️⃣ Project Introduction](01_intro.md)
 - [2️⃣ ROS 2 Introduction](02_ros2_intro.md)